-Cook County leaders gathered on November 2, 2022, to celebrate the addition of a behavioral health social worker at Arlington Heights Health Center.
+Cook County leaders gathered on November 2, 2022, to celebrate the addition of a behavioral health social worker at Centro de salud de Arlington Heights.
 This position represents one of the many mental health professionals Cook County Health intends to hire to expand behavioral health services across the system.

 “Mental health is inextricably linked to a person’s overall health and well-being.
 We know that conditions like depression increase the risk for many types of physical health problems, including long-lasting conditions like diabetes, heart disease, and stroke,” said Cook County Board President Toni Preckwinkle.
 “I am pleased to see that essential roles are being filled to address our communities’ needs and improve the health of Cook County residents.”

 The need for behavioral health services increased significantly during the pandemic.
 An article published in The Lancet estimated that global cases of major depressive and anxiety disorders increased by more than 25 percent in 2020.

 “We must move toward a future where mental health care is destigmatized.
 I believe that behavioral health services must be accessible and affordable.
 This is a major step in reaching that goal,” said Cook County Commissioner Kevin Morrison (15th Distrito).

 Cook County directed $160 million American Rescue Plan funding to expand access to health care and social services at Cook County Health.
 Approximately $111 million of those dollars are budgeted for behavioral health care initiatives.